Dirt Diggers Digest Guide to Strategic Corporate Research

 For data on lobbyists representing foreign entities, see the Justice Department's Foreign Agents Registration Act disclosure page.

-H. PUBLIC RELATIONS, CORPORATE PHILANTHROPY AND SPONSORED RESEARCH
+H. PUBLIC RELATIONS, CORPORATE PHILANTHROPY, AND SPONSORED RESEARCH

 Private foundations, like other non-profits, must file a Form 990 with the Internal Revenue Service (the private foundation version is called the 990-PF).
 These documents, which are public records, contain a great deal of information about the finances of the foundation and usually contain a list of the organizations that have received grants.
 Scanned images of 990s can be accessed on the web at Guidestar or the 990 Finder site.
 CitizenAudit provides a full-text search tool covering all 990s.

-Useful free data can be found on the AFL-CIO’s Executive Paywatch site.
+Apart from the data provided in company proxy statements discussed above, useful free data can be found on the AFL-CIO’s Executive Paywatch site.
 For more on the issue of CEO pay, see Inequality.org.

 Corporate executives have come to expect that government will subsidize their operations in one way or another.
 The federal tax code and the tax policies of the states provide a myriad of subsidies for particular types of companies or business in general.
 Yet there are also programs that provide individual companies with special tax abatements/exemptions or direct grants, loans or loan guarantees.
 These benefits, often called corporate welfare, are usually justified in the name of economic growth or development.

 Cities and states offer subsidies to companies to induce them to move their headquarters or locate a factory or other facility in a given jurisdiction.
-Nearly all states provide online disclosure of which companies are receiving subsidies in one or more of their major programs.
-This disclosure often takes place via obscure reports and web pages.
+Nearly all states provide online disclosures of which companies are receiving subsidies in one or more of their major programs.
+Content from these far-flung sources is collected in Subsidy Tracker, produced by Good Jobs First.
+As of 2025 it covered more than 1,400 state and local programs as well as more than 70 federal programs.
+Subsidy amounts are aggregated for about 3,000 parent companies.

 Subsidy Tracker's federal data comes from portions of USA Spending as well as numerous other resources.
 It does not include farm subsidies, which are covered in a database created by the Environmental Working Group.

 One other national resource related to a form of state subsidies is EMMA (short for Electronic Municipal Market Access), a database produced by the Municipal Securities Rulemaking Board.
-Its provides access to prospectuses known as Official Statements that are issued in connection with industrial development bonds (also known as industrial revenue bonds) issued by state and local governments to provide low-cost financing to certain companies.
+It provides access to prospectuses known as Official Statements that are issued in connection with industrial development bonds (also known as industrial revenue bonds) issued by state and local governments to provide low-cost financing to certain companies.

 Jump to Part I. GETTING STARTED: THE KEY SOURCES OF COMPANY INFORMATION